 Note 4 of the Notes to Financial Statements describes the University's ongoing investment in capital assets.
-The value of the University's net capital assets increased to \$340.3 million at the end of fiscal year 2016, an increase of \$34.1 million or 11.1 percent over fiscal year 2015.
-Net additions and reductions to capital assets during fiscal year 2016 totaled \$48.8 million (excluding depreciation).
-The completion of the Center for the Sciences, intramural fields, and renovation of two residence halls, as well as construction progress on the new academic building for the College of Humanities and Behavioral Sciences, account for the majority of the current year capital activity.
-Current year depreciation expense totaled \$17.1 million.
+The value of the University's net capital assets increased to \$352.9 million at the end of fiscal year 2017, an increase of \$12.5 million or 3.7 percent over fiscal year 2016.
+Net additions and reductions to capital assets during fiscal year 2017 totaled \$29.5 million (excluding depreciation).
+The completion of the College of Humanities and Behavioral Sciences building and renovation of two residence halls, as well as construction progress on Whitt Hall and Reed and Curie Hall renovations, account for the majority of the current year capital activity.
+Current year depreciation expense totaled \$19.4 million.

-Capital projects in progress carried commitments to construction contractors, architects and engineers totaling \$4.2 million at June 30, 2016.
+Capital projects in progress carried commitments to construction contractors, architects and engineers totaling \$2.1 million at June 30, 2017.
 These obligations represent the unperformed portion of construction contracts and, as such, have not been accrued as expenses or liabilities on the University's financial statements.
 Additional information regarding the University's commitments is included in Note 12 of the Notes to Financial Statements.

 Financial stewardship requires the effective management of resources, including the use of long-term debt to finance capital projects.
+Long-term debt increased \$5.8 million as the result of a bond issuance of \$8.0 million for residence hall renovations offset by principal payments made during the year ending June 30, 2017.
 Note 6 of the Notes to Financial Statements contains additional information about the long-term debt of the University.